Saudi Visa for US Citizens

 Pay fees online

-American applicant pays the Saudi e-visa fees securely online, with a valid credit or debit card.
+American applicant pays the Saudi eVisa fees of US$ 199 securely online, with a valid credit or debit card, Apple pay or Google pay.

 Receive approved visa